vtex-apps/io-documentation/docs/en/Recipes/development/submitting-your-app-in-the-vtex-app-store.md

 ### Step 4 - Checking out our business, design and engineering guidelines

+To submit and publish your app on VTEX App Store, you must follow our business, design and engineering guidelines.
+These guidelines guarantee the standard of quality, viability and usability of all apps made available to our tenants through the VTEX App Store, so it is important that you are aware of them before submitting your extension for the homologation process.
+You can check in [Business guidelines](), [Design guidelines](), [Engineering guidelines]().

 ### Step 5 - Sending the app data for validation